Relintai/pandemonium_engine_docs/getting_started/step_by_step/nodes_and_scenes.md

 The demo should run again.
 Moving forward, every time you run the project, Godot will use this scene as a starting point.

+Note:
-.. note:: The editor saves the main scene's path in a project.godot file in your
+ The editor saves the main scene's path in a project.godot file in your
           project's directory.
 While you can edit this text file directly to change project settings, you can also use the "Project -> Project Settings" window to do so.